qnq9yy/hpc-batch-sim/README.md

 API_PORT=8080
 ```

+A `.env.example` file is included in the repository.
+Before running the container, copy it into a `.env` file:
+cp .env.example .env

 ### Smoke Test
 Run a minimal test to verify that the Docker container and API are running correctly:
 ```bash